shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Nested Routes

+- Use when we have shared UI where we only want to update a container instead of reloading the entire page
 - Create list of child routes in a parent route
 - Child route element will point to child component
 - Parent route component should have an <code>Outlet</code> component where the child component will render based on the path